 - 1. Mix.
-The Board shall be composed of qualified directors with an appropriate mix of competence, expertise, and diverse skills to enable it to perform its roles and responsibilities effectively.
+The Board shall be composed of qualified directors with an appropriate mix of competence, expertise and diverse skills to enable it to perform its roles and responsibilities effectively.
 The stockholders of the Bank shall elect the members of the Board during the annual meeting.
 (Recommendation 1.1, SEC CCG) - 2.
 Composition.
 The Board of Directors of the Bank shall have eleven (11) members composed of executive and non-executive directors, the latter including independent directors.
-The non-executive directors shall constitute at least majority of the Board to promote the independent oversight of management by the board of directors, and who shall be owners of at least (1) share of the common stock of the bank (Article V, BDO By-Laws, as amended) complemented and aided by advisors.
+The non-executive directors shall constitute at least majority of the Board to promote the independent oversight of management by the board of directors, and who shall be owners of at least (1) share of the common stock of the bank (Article V, BDO By-Laws, as amended) complemented and aided by four (4) advisers.
 (Recommendation 1.2, SEC CCG) - 3.
 Director Orientation and Continuing Education.
-All new directors joining the Board are required to undergo an orientation program within three (3) months from date of election or appointment.
-This is intended to familiarize the new directors on their statutory/fiduciary roles and responsibilities in the Board and Committees, the Bank's strategic plans, enterprise risks, group structures, business activities, compliance programs, Code of Conduct and Business Ethics, Personal Trading Policy, and Corporate Governance Manual.
-All directors are also encouraged to participate in continuing education program for first time directors shall be for at least eight (8) hours, while the annual continuing training shall be at least for four (4) hours.
+All new directors joining the Board, except those specifically exempted under BSP Circular 969, are required to undergo an orientation program within 3 months from date of election or appointment.
+This is intended to familiarize the new directors on their statutory/fiduciary roles and responsibilities in the Board and Committees, the Bank's strategic plans, enterprise risks, group structures, business activities, compliance programs, Code of Conduct and Business Ethics, Personal Trading Policy and Corporate Governance Manual.
+All directors are also encouraged to participate in continuing education programs at the Bank's expense to maintain a current and effective Board.
+The orientation program for first time directors shall be for at least 8 hours, while the annual continuing training shall be at least for 4 hours.
 The training programs should cover topics relevant in carrying out their duties and responsibilities as directors.
 All members of the Board of Directors are required to attend the annual corporate governance training.
 (Recommendation 1.3, SEC CCG) - 4.
 Board Diversity.
 The Bank recognizes that diversity among its directors will foster critical discussion and promote balanced decision by the Board by utilizing the differences in perspectives of its directors.
-It views diversity at the Board level which includes difference in skills, experience, gender, sexual orientation, age, religion, education, race, religion, business and other related expertise as an essential element in maintaining an effective board for strong corporate governance.
+It views diversity at the Board level which includes difference in skills, experience, gender, sexual orientation, age, religion, education, race, business and other related expertise as an essential element in maintaining an effective board for strong corporate governance.

-The Board commits to continually promote and observe diversity in its membership.
-As a whole, it should possess all of the necessary skills, experience and functional expertise to oversee the strategic direction of the Bank.
+The Board as a whole should possess all of the necessary skills, experience and functional expertise to oversee the strategic direction of the Bank.
 In determining the optimum composition of the Board and in filling vacancies, the Nominations Committee will consider all aspects of diversity in order to maintain an appropriate balance of skills, background, experience, and knowledge on the Board.